danielnagel/kcal/readme.md

 ## frontend

-When the browser visits the website for the first time, the user is prompted to provide a name, i.e., to sign in.
+When the browser visits the website for the first time, the user is prompted to sign in.

 <p align="center">
     <img src="/docs/login.png" width="300"/>